-Calling All Investors in UP Fi - GuruFocus.com
+Calling all investors in UP Fi - GuruFocus.com

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against UP Fintech Holding Limited (“UP Fintech” or “the Company”) (NASDAQ: TIGR) and certain of its officers.
+NEW YORK, June 26, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against UP Fintech Holding Limited (“UP Fintech” or “the Company”) ( TIGR) and certain of its officers.

 Class Definition: